kulo/head-north/README.md

 The tool provides a bird's eye view onto what's going on in your product development organisation, where you're putting your strategic focus and what is the progress you're making towards your north star / objectives.

+### Disclaimer: Pre-Alpha Version

+Head North development is not finished.
+Especially the UI needs significant further polishing and bug fixing.
+However, it ought to be good enough to give it a try - even for non-technical users!

 ## Table of Contents

 - [📊 Use Cases](#-use-cases)